SchulerControl/documentation/linux/build_linux_kernel.md

 $ make imx28-sps1.dtb
 ```

-The file 'arch/arm/boot/dts/imx28-sps1.dtb' is the binary device tree file which we will include later into our root filesystem.
+The file 'scdevice/linux-stable/arch/arm/boot/dts/imx28-sps1.dtb' is the binary device tree file which we will include later into our root filesystem.

-Copy 'arch/arm/boot/uImage' and 'arch/arm/boot/dts/imx28-sps1.dtb' into a separate directory for later use.